Frequently Asked Questions

 Can we personalize our ceremony?

 Yes!
 This is what Seaside Ceremonies is all about!
-I want your ceremony to be a reflection of your marriage, your promises and your beliefs.
+I want your ceremony to be a reflection of your relationship, your promises and your beliefs.
 No request is overlooked.
 I am happy to draft, edit and remake any and all portions of your ceremony to be a one of a kind piece of work for you.

 What if we aren’t religious?